It's a New Day in Public Health.

 Where: Open House Meetings for various hazardous waste sites in Florida

-What: DOH attendance was requested to answer any health-related questions from concerned community members.
+What: FDOH attendance was requested to answer any health-related questions from concerned community members.

 Where: Jasper Laundry & Dry Cleaners, Jasper, Ocala, Florida